Deep dive: the (in)stability of op-amps

 Understanding loop gain

-One important observation we ought to make is that the addition of a feedback loop did nothing to change the op-amp’s gain.
-We just make Vin- track Vin+ very closely to muzzle the IC’s wild instincts.
-That said, even in the closed-loop configuration, the chip’s internal amplification remains the same — AOL — and for the sake of signal accuracy, we want it to stay that way!
+As should be clear by now, the feedback loop doesn’t actually change the op-amp’s gain.
+All we’re doing is offsetting Vin+ from Vin- in a specific way.
+In the closed-loop configuration, the chip’s internal amplification remains very high — and for the sake of signal accuracy, we want it to stay that way!

-Conceptually, the magnitude of loop gain is inversely proportional to the vertical distance between the op-amp’s intrinsic amplification curve and the circuit’s configured signal gain (in our example, 1x):
+For the standard voltage amplifier topology, the magnitude of this loop gain is proportional to the vertical distance between the op-amp’s intrinsic amplification curve and the circuit’s configured voltage gain (in our example, 1x):

-At this point, we also have a preliminary explanation of one of the more counterintuitive properties of op-amps: that instability and some types of noise problems can get worse at lower signal amplification rates (because of higher loop gain).
+At this point, we have a preliminary explanation of one of the more counterintuitive properties of op-amps: that instability and some types of noise problems can get worse at lower signal amplification rates.
+The higher the gain in the feedback loop, the more pronounced are the consequences of any signal errors introduced along that path.

 The tape-delay op-amp circuit